Hashtag Web3 Logo

 Code Breakdown:

-• pragma solidity ^0.8.20;: This line specifies the version of the Solidity compiler to use.
+• pragma solidity ^0.8.20;: This specifies the Solidity compiler version to use.

-• contract HelloWorld { ... }: This defines our smart contract.
+• contract HelloWorld { ... }: This defines the smart contract.

 • string public message;: This declares a public state variable named message of type string.
-"Public" means Remix will automatically create a "getter" function for us to read its value.
+Its public visibility ensures that Remix generates a "getter" function for reading its value.

-• constructor(): This is a special function that runs only once when the contract is first deployed.
-Here, we initialize our message.
+• constructor(): This function runs once when the contract is deployed, initializing the message.

-• function updateMessage(...): This is a public function that allows anyone to call it and change the value of the message variable.
+• function updateMessage(...): This public function allows anyone to change the message variable's value.

 Step 3: Compile Your Contract

-2. Set the Compiler Version: Make sure the compiler version matches the one in your code (e.g., 0.8.20).
+2. Select the Compiler Version: Ensure the compiler version matches the one specified in your code (e.g., 0.8.20).

-3. Compile: Click the "Compile HelloWorld.sol" button.
-If everything is correct, you'll see a green checkmark next to the compiler icon.
+3. Compile the Contract: Click the "Compile HelloWorld.sol" button.
+A green checkmark next to the compiler icon indicates successful compilation.

 Step 4: Deploy to the Sepolia Testnet

-1. Go to the Deploy Tab: On the left, click the "Deploy & Run Transactions" icon.
+1. Go to the Deploy Tab: Click the "Deploy & Run Transactions" icon on the left.

-2. Set the Environment: In the "ENVIRONMENT" dropdown, select "Injected Provider - MetaMask".
-This tells Remix to use your MetaMask wallet to deploy.
-A MetaMask popup will ask you to connect your account; approve it.
+2. Choose Environment: In the "ENVIRONMENT" dropdown, select "Injected Provider - MetaMask."
+This instructs Remix to use your MetaMask wallet for deployment.
+A MetaMask popup will prompt you to connect your account; approve it.

-3. Deploy: Ensure your HelloWorld contract is selected in the "CONTRACT" dropdown.
+3. Deploy the Contract: Make sure your HelloWorld contract is selected in the "CONTRACT" dropdown.
 Click the orange "Deploy" button.

-4. Confirm in MetaMask: A MetaMask popup will appear asking you to confirm the deployment transaction.
-It will show the estimated gas fee (in Sepolia ETH).
-Click "Confirm".
+4. Confirm in MetaMask: A MetaMask popup will appear for you to confirm the deployment transaction.
+This will show the estimated gas fee in Sepolia ETH.
+Click "Confirm."

 Step 5: Interact With Your Deployed Contract